 - 10.3.25.
-You must ensure that, in any accommodation that You provide to, or arrange for, any Worker (in addition to the requirements set out above): - (a) any sleeping quarters (bedrooms) are not overcrowded or set up in open living areas, - (b) there are an adequate number of beds that are an appropriate size and level of comfort for each Worker who resides at the property to ensure decent, safe, and hygienic conditions for rest and sleep.
-This means that each Worker must be provided with: - a separate bed with a base or bedframe (mattresses on floors, bed rolls, camp beds, swags and the like are not acceptable), except that double or queen beds are acceptable for spouses or de-facto partners, provided this is advised and accepted through the relevant OoE, - (ii) a comfortable, clean mattress and pillow, and - (iii) at least two sets of linen, and a doona or blanket that are clean and in good condition (sleeping bags are not acceptable) this includes adequate bedding appropriate to the weather/climate. - (c) there is reasonable walking space and distance between beds, fixtures, furniture and exits.
+You must ensure that, in any accommodation that You provide to, or arrange for, any Worker (in addition to the requirements set out above): - (a) any sleeping quarters (bedrooms) are not overcrowded or set up in open living areas - (b) there are an adequate number of beds that are an appropriate size and level of comfort for each Worker who resides at the property to ensure decent, safe, and hygienic conditions for rest and sleep.
+This means that each Worker must be provided with: - a separate bed with a base or bedframe (mattresses on floors, bed rolls, camp beds, swags and the like are not acceptable), except that double or queen beds are acceptable for spouses or de-facto partners, provided this is advised and accepted through the relevant OoE - (ii) a comfortable, clean mattress and pillow, and - (iii) at least two sets of linen, and a doona or blanket that are clean and in good condition (sleeping bags are not acceptable) this includes adequate bedding appropriate to the weather/climate. - (c) there is reasonable walking space and distance between beds, fixtures, furniture and exits.

 Note: Depending on the room sizes, We may impose limits on the number of persons that can occupy a room.
 Spouses or de-facto partners should be provided their own room.
+Note: Short-term accommodation: Open planned living spaces such as cabins, caravan parks, motels and donga accommodation types may be acceptable in the PALM scheme for Short-Term Placements.

 - 10.3.26.
 The use of bunk beds should be minimised.
-If bunk beds are used in any accommodation that You arrange or provide for any Worker, You must ensure that the relevant Workers will not sustain any injury and that they will be comfortable, including by ensuring that there is enough clear space between: - (a) the upper and lower bunks, - (b) the upper bunk and the ceiling, and - (c) any fixtures, such as air-conditioning units and fans. - 10.3.27.
+If bunk beds are used in any accommodation that You arrange or provide for any Worker, You must ensure that the bunk beds meet Australian safety standards, that relevant Workers will not sustain any injury and that they will be comfortable, including by ensuring that there is enough clear space between: - (a) the upper and lower bunks - (b) the upper bunk and the ceiling - (c) any fixtures, such as air-conditioning units and fans. - 10.3.27.
 You must ensure that triple bunks are not used in any accommodation that You arrange or provide for any Worker.